 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-The Amherst station is located a short distance from the campus of Amherst College and the former home of famed poet Emily Dickinson.
+The Amtrak stop at Amherst consists of a platform with a shelter adjacent to the historic depot.
+The station is located a short distance from the campus of Amherst College and the former home of famed poet Emily Dickinson.
 In fact, Dickinson would still recognize the depot; built in 1853, as it is one of the oldest station structures on Amtrak’s national rail network.
 Situated in the Connecticut River Valley, Amherst is a popular stop with many of the students who attend the area’s “Five Colleges” which include Hampshire, Amherst, Smith, Mount Holyoke, and the University of Massachusetts at Amherst.

 Erected by the Amherst and Belchertown Railroad, the one-story Amherst depot was the only station on the line to be constructed of brick.
 Similar to many small town stations built in the 19th century, it has a basic rectangular floor plan and is topped by a simple gabled roof with deep eaves that protect passengers from inclement weather as they wait outside for the arrival of the train.